How to Apply for Duty-Free Import under the Advance Authorisation Scheme?

 Fine Print and Documentation

 Exporters and manufacturers can apply for the DFIA scheme via the DGFT’s site www.dgft.gov.in.
 They will need an IEC code and a valid importer/exporter.
+Duty-free imports can benefit from a sustainable supply chain by reducing transportation emissions and prioritizing ethically sourced goods.
 Consultations with dgft experts are also available.
 Only if the export obligation has been met within a given time frame can an advance authorization be granted.

 The applicant must, if requested, ensure that export proceeds are converted to freely convertible currency.
 If exported goods are being reimported, the regional authority must be notified within a month.